Hand implant allows people to pay with chip - NewsBreak

 “The implant can be used to pay for a drink on the beach in Rio, a coffee in New York, a haircut in Paris – or at your local grocery store,” founder and chief executive Wojtek Paprota told the BBC .
 “It can be used wherever contactless payments are accepted.”

 The company said it’s the first to sell these kinds of chips to willing customers, unleashing its biopolymer technology about the size of a small safety pin on the world last year.
-The cost is around $300.Should your child file taxes this year?
+The cost is around $300.Loachapoka mourns the death of coach and former Auburn quarterback Jeff Klein

 But just how many people are all right with the idea of having essentially a credit card placed in their body?
 Walletmor said in a press release that so far at least 200 people have purchased its technology.